UBC-Solar/sunlink/README.md

 ### Setting up environment variables

-Before starting up the docker instances, a `.env` file is required in the project root directory.
+Before starting up the docker instances, you must create a `.env` file in the project root directory.
 An example `.env` file is given in `./examples/environment/`.
 The contents of this file will look something like this:

 ```env